crthpl/os-idea/README.md

 This is an idea for an operating system, not an specification of an implementation.
+The operating system is called `@` for reference.
-If you have a suggestion or have found an issue, open a PR or an issue.
+If you have a suggestion or have found an issue, open a Pull Request or an issue.

-See the idea at [github.com/crthpl/os-idea/doc/idea.md](https://github.com/crthpl/os-idea/tree/master/doc/idea.md)
+See the table of contents at [github.com/crthpl/os-idea/tree/masterdoc/table-of-contents.md](doc/table-of-contents.md)